Dunblane massacre: Shooting

 A Primary 7 pupil who was walking along the west side of the gymnasium exterior at the time heard loud bangs and screams and looked inside.
-Hamilton shot in his direction and the pupil was injured by flying glass before running away.
+Hamilton shot in his direction, and the pupil was injured by flying glass before running away.
 From this position, Hamilton fired 24 shots in various directions.
-He fired shots towards a window next to the fire exit at the southeast end of the gym, possibly at an adult who was walking across the playground, and then fired four more shots in the same direction after opening the fire exit door.
-Hamilton then exited the gym briefly through the fire exit, firing another four shots towards the cloakroom of the library, striking and injuring Grace Tweddle, another member of staff at the school.
+He fired shots towards a window next to the fire exit at the southeast end of the gym, possibly at an adult who was walking across the playground.
+He then fired four more shots in the same direction after opening the fire exit door.
+Hamilton then briefly left the gym through the fire exit and fired another four shots towards the library cloakroom, injuring Grace Tweddle, another staff member.

-In the mobile classroom closest to the fire exit where Hamilton was standing, Catherine Gordon saw him firing shots and instructed her Primary 7 class to get down onto the floor before Hamilton fired nine bullets into the classroom, striking books and equipment.
+In the mobile classroom closest to the fire exit where Hamilton was standing, Catherine Gordon saw him firing shots and instructed her Primary 7 class to get down onto the floor.
+Hamilton then fired nine bullets into the classroom, striking books and equipment.
 One bullet passed through a chair where a child had been sitting seconds before.
-Hamilton then re-entered the gym, dropped the pistol he was using, and took out one of the two revolvers.
+Hamilton then re-entered the gym, dropped the Browning pistol he had been using, and took out one of the two Magnum revolvers.
 He put the barrel of the gun in his mouth, pointed it upwards, and pulled the trigger, killing himself.
-A total of 32 people sustained gunshot wounds inflicted by Hamilton over a 3–4 minute period, 16 of whom were fatally wounded in the gymnasium, including Gwen Mayor and 15 of her pupils.
-One other child died en route to hospital.
+A total of 32 people sustained gunshot wounds fired over a 34 minute period.
+Mayor and 15 pupils were fatally wounded in the gymnasium, while one other child died en route to hospital.

+Hamilton fired 106 shots in total during the massacre, including the suicide shot: 105 from one of his Browning pistols, and the suicide shot from one of his Smith & Wesson revolvers.
+Out of the twenty-five 20-round 9 mm magazines that the shooter brought to the school, four were emptied and three were partially emptied.